Yasindu07/BizzSup/README.md

 <img  src=""  alt="Landing_Page">
 <img  src=""  alt="Landing_Page">

 Website-created HTML inserted into PHP files and styled using external CSS3 files.
 Backend development with internal PHP and external Js.
-XAMPP used to maintain databases and as localhost.<a href="https://mdbootstrap.com/"> MD Bootsrap</a> and <a href="https://freefrontend.com/)https://freefrontend.com/"> Free Front End </a> used as resources to develop front end of the website.
+XAMPP used to maintain databases and as localhost.

 ## Instruction to project
 <ul>